react4j/react4j/docs/compared_to_react.md

 In React4j, we decided that components need not define a constructor and could instead make use of the default constructor automatically provided by the runtime.
-If you wanted to perform per-component initialization you can override the lifecycle method `componentDidConstruct`.
+If you wanted to perform per-component initialization you can override the lifecycle method `postConstruct`.
 In practice we found it was rarely used.

+### Removal of componentWillMount lifecycle method

+In React, the `componentWillMount` method is invoked after a component has been constructed.
+It is invoked immediately after the ES6 constructor completes.
+It is however considered a legacy artifact that was initially introduced before the ES6 component model was available and is no longer useful for ES6 based components.
+The equivalent functionality is provided by `postConstruct` lifecycle method in React4j and `componentWillMount` has been removed from the React4j API.

 ### setState versus scheduleStateUpdate